 - New or student drivers

 - Drivers who want consistent rates past the initial policy period

 Root: Does tech tracking always mean significant savings?

 Root is an unconventional auto insurance provider that uses telematics and artificial intelligence to set drivers’ insurance rates.
-Root doesn’t merely rely on personal information and driving records to determine how much a policyholder will pay.
+Root doesn’t merely rely on personal information and driving history to determine how much a policyholder will pay.
 Instead, Root requires users to complete a test drive, which will largely determine the users’ base insurance rates.
 This business model focuses more on “how you drive” in an insurance landscape that seems to put more emphasis on “who you are.”
 This telematic approach to insurance underwriting is especially appealing to safe drivers who want to manage their auto policy from the security of their own smartphone-carrying pockets.

 That said, not all customers are taken with this tech-savvy insurer.
 Some complain of rate hikes that render their initially competitive car insurance quotes moot.
 Others aren’t convinced that its business model forgives drivers who don’t have stellar driving records.

 Insurance isn’t a one-size-fits-all system.
 No single company exposes this industry truth with more clarity than Root.
 Base rates for drivers vary based on a multitude of factors.
 And while Root claims to only quote based on how you drive, not “who you are,” that doesn’t necessarily mean other companies don’t offer their own low rates and sizeable discounts.

 Root offers users a unique quote based on their driving habits, and the “test drive” it requires is more of a marathon than a sprint.
 The driving test instructions are simple: drive as you would on any given day, for two to three weeks…as long as you have your phone on you!